+Offered each Semester

-Credit: 2 Offered Yearlong Available to Grades 9-12 Prerequisite: None- Limit 10
+Available to Grades 9-12

+Prerequisite: None- Limit 10

 This introductory course is designed to acquaint students with the safe handling of wood, with machines and hand tools.
 The students will cover topics including safety, measurement and layout, cutting wood, cutting wood joints, adhesives, wood properties, finishing techniques, project step planning, man-made wood products.
 There are two required projects and a personal project chosen by the student.